Hobart

 wilderness areas.

-42.5 degrees south.
-Maximum temperatures in winter average
+at latitude 42.5 degrees south.
+Maximum temperatures

-12 degrees C, and in summer average 21.5 degrees C.
+in winter average 12 degrees C, and in summer average

-for outdoor activity.
-Tasmania operates under Australian
+summer months ideal for outdoor activity.
+Tasmania operates

-of the Hobart metropolitan area is 194,000.
+area is 194,000.

-Airport, located just 17 kilometres from Australia's
+Hobart Airport, located just 17 kilometres from Australia's

 southern most capital city, provides an international